Busways Travel Services: Stagecoach ownership

+The Busways, Economic and Blue Bus names were eventually dropped with rebranding of the Stagecoach Group in 2000, with operations continuing under Stagecoach North East.
+The Busways name is retained today as the registered company name for the Stagecoach subsidiary.

+Darlington Bus War involvement

 In January 1994, employee owned Busways had been considering expanding in the Darlington area, although by March this study was suspended while other possible futures were being considered.
 In the months following the Stagecoach takeover, the Busways subsidiary was a key player in the Darlington Bus War.

-Stagecoach North East

-The Busways Travel Services name still exists as the legal entity behind Stagecoach North East.
-Buses are liveried as Stagecoach in Newcastle/Sunderland/South Shields.
-The Busways travel shops in Newcastle have since been closed.
-Byker Bus depot has been demolished and replaced by a brand new facility at Walkergate.